yoona222/starter-hugo-academic-1/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am an Associate Professor in National Laboratory of Pattern Recognition (NLPR), Institute of Automation, Chinese Academy of Sciences.
 I obtained my Ph.D. in from NLPR in 2019.
 My advisor is Prof. Chengqing Zong.
-I am interested in natural language processing, machine translation and knowledge graph.
-Before joining Institute of Automation, I got my Bachelor and Master degree in Beijing Jiaotong University.
+Prior to that, I got my Bachelor and Master degree in Beijing Jiaotong University.

+My research interests include natural language processing, machine translation and knowledge graph.
+I have published more than 20 papers at top-tier conferences and journals including TASLP, ACL, IJCAI, EMNLP, COLING etc. I also have served as publication co-chairs for COLING-2020 and PC Members for many AI conferences.